 - Audio Review: Audio tracks that you can listen to in order to practice the vocabulary from the lesson.
 You can listen to them at normal speed or slow them down to focus on pronunciation details.

 - Dialogue Replay: In more advanced lessons where dialogue takes place (interviews with native speakers), you can listen while reading the dialogue in English, Pinyin or characters.
 In this section, you can also reduce the speed to listen to parts that you find unclear.
 When you slow down the speed, you will be listening to the dialogue in standard Mandarin recorded by the Yoyo Chinese team and not the original dialogue.

-There is currently only one characters course, which covers the 300 most common Chinese characters (they are planning two more courses for up to 600 and 1,000 characters).
-The course is divided into 6 levels with a total of 24 units each composed of multiple lessons.
+There are two characters courses, which cover the 600 most common Chinese characters (300 characters each) that allow to form more than 1,500 words from the HSK lists.
+The courses are divided into 6 levels with a total of 24 units each composed of multiple lessons.
 Lessons are divided into the following: